open-ephys/onix1-bonsai-docs/articles/hardware/breakout/harp-sync.md

 clock and no post-hoc alignment of timing is necessary.

-The following excerpt from the Breakout Board [example workflow](xref:breakout_workflow) demonstrates the Harp sync functionality configuring a saving data from the Harp input port on the breakout board.
+The following excerpt from the Breakout Board [example workflow](xref:breakout_workflow) demonstrates saving data from the Harp input port on the breakout board.

 ::: workflow
 ![/workflows/hardware/breakout/harp-sync.bonsai workflow](../../../workflows/hardware/breakout/harp-sync.bonsai)